TechxArtisanStudio/MkDocs-Lang/docs/addsite.md

 - Ensure that the repository URL is correct and accessible.
 - The `--batch` option allows you to specify a file with multiple repositories, each on a new line.
 - The `--dry-run` option is useful for testing changes to `mkdocs-lang.yml` without making any network requests.
+- Check the `log/` directory for detailed logs of the action, including any errors encountered during the process.